Barnaby Joyce's affair with a former staffer Vikki Campion was a well-known secret in national's capital.

 Previously, first-time-mum Ms Campion revealed the baby will be named after her two brothers, the only people who knew about her pregnancy, before it made the headlines.

-In a recent interview with Channel 7's Sunday Night program, the new mum revealed she strongly considered aborting the baby soon after she discovered she was pregnant with a married man's child.
+In an interview with Channel Seven's Sunday Night program, the new mum revealed she strongly considered aborting the baby soon after she discovered she was pregnant with a married man's child.

 "I tried and I couldn't go through with [an abortion]," said Vikki.